CaddyGlow/cribcall/SPEC.md

 - FR4.3: When noise exceeds threshold for ≥ minDuration:
   - Generate `NoiseEvent`.
   - Send `NOISE_EVENT` message on QUIC channel to connected listeners.
+  - If no QUIC/WebSocket connection is active, send a fallback push notification via FCM to the last subscribed token per listener device.
+  - Fallback push is only delivered to listeners that have an active noise subscription bound to their pinned client certificate.

 #### FR5 – Audio/Video Streaming (WebRTC)